enspiral/handbook/foundation/ops-scope.md

 * Serve as SaaS admin for all Foundation platforms
 * Reconcile list of users for all tools with master list of contributors

-**Manage Membership**
+**Manage Foundation Stewards**

-* Run annual member re-opt-in process and check in with members on hiatus
+* Run annual foundation steward re-opt-in process
-* Work with the Member meeting crew to schedule monthly members meetings
-* Add and remove members from the Members Loomio and Slack groups as needed
-* Manage issue and forfeiture of member shares in the Foundation
+* Manage issue and forfeiture of  shares in the Foundation

 **Company Support**